-Abby Tills '14 has been an intern at the Ontario County Youth Court in Canandaigua, N.Y. for the past three years, working to make a positive impact on the community's youth.
+During her time at HWS, Abby Tills '14 interned at the Ontario County Youth Court in Canandaigua, N.Y., for three years, working to make a positive impact on the community's youth.

 Deb Holland, director of the Ontario County Youth Court, explains that youth courts exist as an alternative to the traditional criminal justice system for youths that have committed minor offenses.
 The peer-driven program runs on positive peer pressure, which encourages offenders to take responsibility for their actions.

 "It's based on restorative justice principles and the mission is to keep kids out of that traditional justice system," explains Holland.
 "Once their case is heard in youth court and they've successfully completed the sentence, then they can move forward with a clean slate."

 The Ontario County Youth Court functions through the volunteer efforts of local community members.
 High school students from across the county devote their time to becoming trained to serve as attorneys, judges and jurors within the youth court system, and adult volunteers help to train them.